fabito/htk8s/README.md

 replicaset.apps/transmission-5f7fdc6cb5   1         1         1       24h
 ```

-You should also be able to reach each component's ui using the links below.
-Don't forget to replace `localhost` by the IP or the server name running k3s.
+You should also be able to reach each component's UI using the links below.
+Don't forget to replace `localhost` with the IP or the server name running k3s.

 |App|URI
 |---|---